JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-platform-specifics.md

 * If you don't set a font explicitly, each system assigns a different default font to your text.
 * Even for the same font, letter aliasing mechanisms specific to each platform can lead to noticeable differences.

-This doesn't have a significant impact on user experience, but may get in the way of screenshot testing, for example.
+This doesn't have a significant impact on user experience (on the contrary, default fonts look as expected on each platform).
+But pixel differences may get in the way of screenshot testing, for example.

-### Start times
+### Initial performance

-On iOS, you may notice a delay in initial loading of the app compared to Android.
+On iOS, you may notice a delay in the initial performance of individual screens compared to Android.
-This can happen if you have a lot of shaders to be compiled.
+This can happen because Compose Multiplatform compiles UI shaders on demand.
-Shaders are not only relevant for apps using 3D models: if your app is complicated enough, it may include a sufficient amount of ordinary UI widgets that need to be pre-built at startup.
+So, if a particular shader is not cached yet, compiling it may delay rendering of a scene.

+This affects only the first time launches for each screen: after all necessary shaders are cached, their compilation won't delay subsequent launches.

 ## Developer experience